-The school corporation contributes to two retirement plans administered by the state: the Indiana State Teachers' 1996 account (TRF '96) and the Public Employees' Retirement Fund (PERF).
-These are both cost-sharing, multiple-employer defined benefit retirement plans (the plans share all risks and costs, including benefit costs, proportionately by the participating employers).
+The school corporation contributes to the Indiana State Teachers' 1996 account (TRF '96), which is a cost-sharing, multiple-employer defined benefit retirement plan (the plans share all risks and costs, including benefit costs, proportionately by the participating employers)administered by the state.
 Certain employees are also covered under the Indiana Teacher's Pre-1996 account (TRF Pre-'96).
 The state has assumed the entire liability of this account, which it funds on a pay-as-you-go basis and the school corporation is not obligated to make payments to this account.

-The school corporation continues to pay 100% of its required pension contributions (which are actuarially determined); the 2017 payment was equal to 4.3% of total funds' expenditures.
+The school corporation continues to pay 100% of its required pension contributions (which are actuarially determined); the 2017 payment was equal to 4.6% of total funds' expenditures.

-As of June 30, 2017, the TRF '96 fund was 90.4% funded and PERF was 76.6% funded in accordance with Governmental Accounting Standards Board (GASB) Nos.
+As of June 30, 2017, the TRF '96 fund was 90.4% funded in accordance with Governmental Accounting Standards Board (GASB) Nos.
 67 and 68.
-We view the plans' actuarial assumptions, including this assumed rate of return of 6.75%, as generally reasonable because they are slightly more conservative than the national average.
-Considering the plans' strong funded ratios, reasonable actuarial assumptions, and low historical contribution requirements for plan participants, we do not expect the school corporation's required pension costs to increase significantly in the medium term.
+We view the plan's actuarial assumptions, including this assumed rate of return of 6.75%, as generally reasonable because they are slightly more conservative than the national average.
+Considering the plan's strong funded ratio, reasonable actuarial assumptions, and low historical contribution requirements for plan participants, we do not expect the school corporation's required pension costs to increase significantly in the medium term.